Got snot? Try a neti pot

 While a neti pot can help provide some relief, there are times when you need to see a health care provider.

-“If you try this and have persistent symptoms, go see your doctor.
-They can try some low-risk interventions and can refer you to a specialist like me if you have persistent symptoms,” says Dr. Sheth.
+“If you try this and have persistent symptoms, make an appointment with your doctor.
+They can try some low-risk interventions and can refer you to an otolaryngologist if you have persistent symptoms,” says Dr. Sheth.

 Related Posts